-As part of the wind-down plan, Oppenheimer has considered no reliance on the Group.
+Wind-down planning has been performed in order to identify potential scenarios that could cause a need to wind down the business, and to determine the level of resources that the Firm would require to wind down in an orderly manner.
+As part of the wind-down plan, Oppenheimer has considered no reliance on the Group and has considered the most likely scenario to initiate a wind down would be due to the strategic operational decision by the Board.
+Appropriate triggers have been identified which would lead to a Board resolution of activating the wind down plan, which are continually monitored.
 The Firm has calculated the total wind down cost on a net basis.
 During the wind down period the Firm would intend to liquidate all of the assets within the business.